Azure/prometheus-collector/otelcollector/docs/publicpreviewdocs/rashmi/ama-metrics-prometheus-config-readme.md

   ...
 ```
 Before applying the configuration as a configmap, it is recommended that you validate it using the 'promconfigvalidator' tool, which is the same tool that is run at the container startup to perform validation of custom configuration.
 If the config is not valid, then the custom configuration given will not be used by the agent.
-Please refer to these instructions on how to run the tool.
+Please refer to these [instructions](https://github.com/Azure/prometheus-collector/blob/temp/documentation/otelcollector/docs/publicpreviewdocs/vishwa/scrapeconfigvalidation.md) on how to run the tool.

-RashmiTBD: Add link to promconfigvalidator instructions here.

 Note that any other unsupported sections need to be removed from the config before applying as a configmap, else the promconfigvalidator tool validation will fail and as a result the custom scrape configuration will not be applied